Most people never go into the woods in winter. But we wanted to engage our Somme neighbors with something

 Northbrook is the towering bonfire of brush that marks the winter solstice in

-It’s a festival of renewal, since our shortening days will
+It’s a festival of renewal, since our shortening days start getting longer this time of year.
+The event is

 appropriate for all ages, but dress warmly for the walk through the woods.

-(Then expect to start unzipping layers, as the fire builds.)
+(Then expect to start unzipping layers, as the heat of the fire builds.)

 Buddhist and many other traditions have included such “festivals of lights” and